Artificially Alkaline Water

 There have been no reports of cardiac issues being prevalent in individuals drinking alkaline water on a daily basis.
 Otherwise, the industry would not have grown so quickly world-wide were these types of ongoing issues impacting cardiac health, nor would there be so many healthcare professionals advocating the use of this water.

 The water ionizer industry has had a tremendous impact on water filter sales.
-Much of the negative information you find about water ionizers was written by individuals selling water filtration systems.
+Much of the negative information you find about water ionizers were written by individuals selling water filtration systems.
 While most water filtration systems that remove contaminants, including fluoride, sell for $200 to $300 tops.

 These are good basic water filtration systems and many water ionizer owners opt to add a pre-filtration system to remove excess contaminants found in their local water.
 A water filtration system is just that – a water filtration system.